Encroachment – adverse possession by long leaseholders

 What is the relevant period of limitation is a more vexed question.

-Leaving aside the arcana, the critical point is this: it will be presumed (unless the contrary is shown) that encroachments by a lessee are by way of accretion to their lease, that is to say, by way of addition to their lease.
+Leaving aside the arcana, the critical point is this: it will be presumed (unless the contrary is shown) that encroachments by a lessee/tenant are by way of accretion to their lease, that is to say, by way of addition to their lease.

 It follows that:

-2. where the encroachment is upon the land of a 3rd party, the lessee encroaches on behalf of his landlord (again by way of accretion to his lease) and that the landlord is accordingly the ultimate beneficiary of the encroachment and, thus, the proper applicant for registration with the freehold title (subject to the lessee’s lease); and
+2. Where the encroachment is upon the land of a 3rd party, the lessee encroaches on behalf of his landlord (again by way of accretion to his lease) and that the landlord is accordingly the ultimate beneficiary of the encroachment and, thus, the proper applicant for registration with the freehold title (subject to the lessee’s lease); and

-3. the Schedule 6 regime does not apply in such cases because the ‘title’ which the lessee acquires is not the existing freehold title but either a new leasehold title or a variation to their existing leasehold title.
+The Schedule 6 regime does not apply where the encroachment is upon the landlord because the ‘title’ which the lessee acquires is not the existing freehold title but either a new leasehold title or a variation to their existing leasehold title.

 HM Land Registry's preferred approach to applications concerning possession of a landlord's title